ericholscher/ericholscher.com/drafts/one-percent-for-open-source.rst

 * Figure out the exact process for determining who gets money from a project
 * Figure out the proper entity to use (an existing non-profit, or a new one?)
-* Find a willing VC & Startup to do a test run
+* Find a willing VC or Company to do a test run
 * Iterate on what you learn, establishing standard processes for the next test run
 * Once you have a model that everyone is happy with, start expanding the program